signl4/docs/integrations/acronis/acronis.md

 ![Acronis New User](acronis-new-user.png)

 2\.
-Add your SIGNL4 email address, leave the user as an Administrator, and create the user.
+Add your SIGNL4 email team or integration address, leave the user as an Administrator, and create the user.

 ![Acronis User Email](acronis-user-email.png)

 3\.
-Log in to your SIGNL4 mailbox and activate the account.
+Log in to your SIGNL4 web portal.
+You should have received a new alert with an activation link to activate the new user account.
 You will choose a password after clicking the activation link.

 It's best to open the link in incognito / private mode so you do not log yourself out of the account you started the setup with.